googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Common clock face elements given as a slice within the LayerV1List table.](images/colr_clock_common.png)

-**Figure 5.48 Common clock face elements given as a slice within the LayerV1List table.**
+**Figure 5.48 Common clock face elements given as a slice within the LayerV1List table**

 A PaintColrLayers table can reference any contiguous slice of layers in the LayerV1List table.
 Thus, the set of layers shown in figure 5.48 can be